 In the case of Sakya Homestay, you will need to come down to the restaurant or dining room of Sakya Abode hotel for food.

-Quality of food is quite good and homely.
+The quality of the food is quite good and homely.
 The cook, especially at Sakya Abode Kaza, has a great gift to cook some delicious food.
-I loved the food there and in fact, we had food always in the hotel itself, sharing some gup-shups with Motu Bhai or Tsering Bhai.
+I loved the food there, and in fact, we had food always in the hotel itself, sharing some gup-shups with Motu Bhai or Tsering Bhai.
 Motu Bhai is just a call away and will always be present for you to take care of anything required.
-He is a bit shy but very helpful 🙂 🙂
+He is a bit shy but accommodating 🙂 🙂

 An ample garden or lawn space is also present in Sakya Abode.
 It is good to bask in the sun on a cold day and read some good books they have available for reading in their hotels.

-Well for booze lovers, the Liquor shop is there in Kaza market but do take care and be away from liquor in initial days so as to acclimatize properly.
+Well for booze lovers, the Liquor shop is there in the Kaza market but does take care and be away from liquor in initial days so as to acclimatize properly.
 Otherwise, liquor can hamper the acclimatization which can lead to AMS.

 Tsering also guided us for executing our DoW Causes, a step towards Responsible Travel by DoW, in the villages of Lalung and Kibber.

-For any medical assistance, you will have to approach the Hospital in Kaza which is very near to Sakya Abode, hardly 5-10 minutes of walk.
-In case of extreme emergency you need to get to Shimla mostly or Reckong Peo whichever is suggested by doctors in Kaza.
-Locals in all over Spiti Valley rely on the hospital facilities of Kaza.
+For any medical assistance, you will have to approach the Hospital in Kaza, which is very near to Sakya Abode, hardly 5-10 minutes of walk.
+In case of extreme emergency, you need to get to Shimla mostly or Reckong Peo, whichever is suggested by doctors in Kaza.
+Locals all over Spiti Valley rely on the hospital facilities of Kaza.

-In season of Spiti, you may travel to Kullu hospital as well to seek medical assistance.
+In the season of Spiti, you may travel to Kullu hospital as well to seek medical assistance.